What is MCRide?

 MCRide is a great way to get around McHenry County.
 Whether you need transportation for work, school, shopping, medical appointments or just to visit a friend, MCRide provides an affordable and flexible way to travel!

 When MCRide began, multiple local dial-a-ride services were combined to form one coordinated program.
-This has made it easier for suburban commuters, seniors and persons with disabilities to schedule and use dial-a-ride services in McHenry County.
+This has made it easier and more efficient for suburban commuters, seniors and persons with disabilities to schedule and use dial-a-ride services in McHenry County.
 MCRide has improved access to jobs and schools and has provided greater mobility to all individuals.
-This service receives a portion of its funding from the Federal Transit Administration of the U.S. Department of Transportation through grants administered by the RTA.
+This program receives a portion of its funding from the Federal Transit Administration of the U.S. Department of Transportation through grants administered by the Regional Transportation Authority (Section 5310 Enhanced Mobility of Seniors and Individuals with Disabilities).

 MCRide User Testimonials